HLTSingapore/Emotional-Speech-Data/README.md

 This dataset contains 350 parallel utterances spoken by 10 native Mandarin speakers, and 10 English speakers with 5 emotional states (neutral, happy, angry, sad and surprise).
 The transcripts are provided.

 # License
-Please complete a [License](https://drive.google.com/file/d/1Q1Wa45u-ymzpUO3_U-y8yisn4f5PlDIK/view?usp=sharing) and send it to zhoukun@u.nus.ed.
+Please complete a [License](https://drive.google.com/file/d/1Q1Wa45u-ymzpUO3_U-y8yisn4f5PlDIK/view?usp=sharing) and send it to zhoukun@u.nus.edu.
 This database can only be used for research purpose.

 # Download
 The whole dataset can be downloaded here: [Google Drive](https://drive.google.com/file/d/1scuFwqh8s7KIYAfZW1Eu6088ZAK2SI-v/view?usp=sharing)